CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

 - Check if ligands clash

 ### Ligand()
 This class is used to represent a ligand from the MetaLig database and is maintained mostly by Timo.
 It has a wide range of properties to filter for in the ligandfilters module.
-It also has important properties for the `AssembledIsomer()` class such as the ligand geometry (`self.geometry`) and a list of list of indices of it's effective donor atoms, where the outer list are the possible (not-equivalent) possible orientations of the ligand (`self.geometric_isomers_hapdent_idc`).
+It also has important properties for the `Isomer()` class such as the ligand geometry (`self.geometry`) and a list of list of indices of it's effective donor atoms, where the outer list are the possible (not-equivalent) possible orientations of the ligand (`self.geometric_isomers_hapdent_idc`).

 ### LigandFilters()
 A class that loads a ligand database file and call be called from a yaml in order to filter down the ligand database based on certain filters.